SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 The domain used to access this page.

 ## request.full_url
-The URL used to access this page, with the query string.
+The URL used to access this page.

 ## request.headers
 A dictionary of available request headers.